 How Does the Photograph Help the Reader Understand the Text?

 Photographs have been a powerful tool in the world of literature and journalism for centuries.
-In practice, they are not just images; they are visual narratives that can significantly enhance the reader's understanding of the text they are consuming.
+They are not just images; they are visual narratives that can significantly enhance the reader's understanding of the text they are consuming.
 In this article, we will explore the various ways in which photographs can aid comprehension and enrich the reading experience.

 Introduction